Best Eligibility Monitoring Software for Home Health (2026)

 For home health agencies specifically, the decision comes down to your size, your Medicaid exposure, and whether you want eligibility monitoring alone or combined with compliance screening.

-- Small to mid-sized agency, Medicaid-heavy, wants one platform: ClientCare.
-Rolling eligibility verification plus OIG screening at a flat $149/month.
+• Small to mid-sized agency, Medicaid-heavy, wants one platform: ClientCare.
+Rolling eligibility verification, billing code validation, and PDGM optimization at a flat $249/month.

 For a deeper comparison of how these tools stack up against manual processes, see our full eligibility monitoring tools comparison.
 For compliance-specific tool comparisons, see ClientCare vs. ProviderTrust.